sgros/activity_flow_plugin/README.md

-### IntelliJ IDEA Installation And Steps For Importing Gradle (Plugin) Projects
+### Steps For Importing Gradle (Plugin) Projects Into IntelliJ IDEA

-0. Prerequisites: Installed JRE and JDK
-1. Run idea.sh
+1. Start IntelliJ IDEA
 2. Click on "Import Project"
 3. Find folder containing your gradle project, navigate to file build.gradle, select it and click OK
 4. In window "Import Project from Gradle" leave everything as is and click OK